Module 6.3: Enterprise Identity (AD/LDAP/OIDC)

 What You’ll Learn

-Section titled “What You’ll Learn”- Why x509 client certificates are a bad fit for enterprise Kubernetes authentication
+Section titled “What You’ll Learn”- Why x509 client certificates are a fundamentally flawed fit for enterprise Kubernetes human authentication.

-- Deploying Keycloak as an on-premises OIDC provider
+- Deploying and configuring Keycloak as a highly available, on-premises OIDC provider.

-- Configuring Dex as a lightweight OIDC connector for Kubernetes
+- Configuring Dex and Pinniped as lightweight OIDC connectors for multi-cluster environments.

-- Setting up SSO for the Kubernetes dashboard and other tools
+- Setting up Single Sign-On (SSO) for the Kubernetes dashboard, Grafana, and other operational tools using OAuth2 Proxy.

 Authentication Options for On-Premises Kubernetes